 ● Our standard 2 oz pouches of loose tea yield approximately 30-45 cups of prepared tea (that's roughly .30 cents per cup).

-● The exact number of servings may vary, and is determined by the size of the leaf and how much loose tea you use when preparing your tea.
+● The exact number of servings may vary, and is determined by the size of the leaf and how much tea you use when preparing your pot or cup.

 ● Some loose teas are bulkier than others and may produce fewer cups, whereas others are much finer/lighter weight, and thus may yield more cups (even up to 60 cups per pouch in some instances).